Being a Hermit is Not a Bad Thing!

 (and a happy, healthy hermit to boot!)

-Since we’ve discussed some coping suggestions about being a hermit and ways to adapt in social settings…I thought it might be a good idea to explore ways to confirm that you are a loner and that is totally cool with you.
-Here are a few observations that indicate you are indeed very okay, totally functional, and a healthy hermit who lives life well and on your own terms.
+Since we’ve discussed some coping suggestions about being a hermit and ways to adapt in social settings…I thought it might be a good idea to explore the ways of healthy hermits.
+So here are ways to confirm that you are a loner and that is totally cool with you.
+Here are a few observations that indicate you’re okay, totally functional, and a healthy hermit who lives life on your own terms.

 Closing Thoughts About Being a Hermit

 Otherwise, if you’re still able to manage well in the world (or manage even better when you have solitude) then you’re definitely not broken.
 It’s not easy being reclusive.
-Although the pandemic gave us all a taste of it…so maybe we isolated-types might get a little slack and understanding about our social (or anti-social) preferences.
-The only person you need to answer to at the end of the day is you, so live your life in a way that honors the unique, creative being you are…even if that means taking solace in solitude.
+True, the pandemic gave us all a taste of hermit life.
+So maybe we isolated-types might get a little slack and understanding about our social (or anti-social) preferences.
+The only person you need to answer to at the end of the day is you.
+So live your life in a way that honors the unique, creative being you are. -Even if that means taking solace in solitude.

 © Copyrighted.
 All Rights Reserved.